diekmann/tinyrsh/README.md

 In `py-ptysh`, a very very very hacky helper script to spawn a `/bin/sh/` attached to a terminal can be found.

+In `tinyrsh` resides the current working trunk of the actual implementation.
+Based on `rsh-impls/hs-idiomatic`.